KevGildea/KevGildea.github.io/_posts/2021-05-30-Kinematic-Chain-Mapping.md

   <img src="/assets/images/Kinematic-Chain-Mapping/fig1.gif" width="700">
 </p>

-Alternatively, we can choose a simpler orientation, with an initial local coordinate system for vector a where the Y axis (green) is alligned with the vector.
+Alternatively, we can choose a simpler joint orientation, with an initial local coordinate system for vector a where the local y-axis (green) is alligned with the vector.
 In this case, the solution space is more easily visualised.

 <p align="center">
   <img src="/assets/images/Kinematic-Chain-Mapping/fig2.gif" width="700">